-All you need to know about the Professional Triathletes Organisation including its goals, history, events, board members and funding.
+All you need to know about the Professional Triathletes Organisation – PTO – including its goals, history, events, board members and funding.

 Since triathlon’s early days in the 1970s, several attempts have been made to professionalise the sport – but all have fallen short.
-Now the PTO – Professional Triathletes Organisation – has taken up the task with the drive, determination and crucially, funding, to take triathlon to the next level.
+Now the PTO – Professional Triathletes Organisation – has taken up the task.
+In the PTO triathlon has an organisation with the drive, determination and crucially, funding, to take the sport to the next level.

 What Is The PTO – Professional Triathletes Organisation?